 Jeremiah lesson 3

 Also known as the Jeremiah lesson my kids took pictures of.
-Which means I have lots of pictures like this:
+This means I have lots of pictures like this:

 And an awful lot of blurry pictures and pictures I really don’t want the world to see of me.